Kuwasi Balagoon: Early life

 Balagoon was born Donald Weems in the majority Black community of Lakeland in Prince George's County, Maryland on December 22, 1946.
 In the early 1960s the teenage Weems was influenced by Gloria Richardson and the Cambridge movement occurring in Maryland seeking civil rights for African-Americans.
 The Cambridge movement was noted for breaking away from "passive resistance" and becoming more militant, with Gloria Richardson defending active self-defence as a tactic.
 The Cambridge movement eventually led to the Cambridge riot of 1963, and the National Guard was sent into Maryland for a year as a result.

 After graduating high school, Weems joined the US Army and was deployed to Germany, where he experienced racism and physical attacks from white officers and enlisted men.
-In response, Weems and other Black soldiers formed a secret group with the Army called "Da Legislators" which carried out revenge attacks.
+In response, Weems and other Black soldiers formed a secret group within the Army called "Da Legislators" which carried out revenge attacks.
 It was during this period in Europe that Weems visited London, England where he met African immigrants, Black immigrants from the Caribbean and other Black British people.
 Weems found the experience of meeting Black people of other nationalities stimulating and began embracing a more Afrocentric lifestyle.

 Having served 3 years in the army, mostly in Germany, Weems was honourably discharged in 1967.
 He returned home to the United States and settled in New York City where his sister Dianne now lived.